 21. Mozbar

-• Purpose: MozBar is a versatile Chrome extension from Moz that provides on-the-fly access to important SEO metrics.
-It displays domain authority, page authority, and spam score for any website you visit.
+• Purpose: MozBar provides on-the-fly access to important SEO metrics including domain authority, page authority, and spam score.

 22. Linkclump and Liner